tucant/tucant/README.md

 # Depending on your system you might have to run these with sudo
-docker build . -f Dockerfile-postgres --tag postgres-hunspell docker run -e POSTGRES_INITDB_ARGS="--data-checksums" -e POSTGRES_PASSWORD=password -p 5432:5432 -it postgres-hunspell
+docker build . -f Dockerfile-postgres --tag postgres-hunspell docker run -d -e POSTGRES_INITDB_ARGS="--data-checksums" -e POSTGRES_PASSWORD=password -p 5432:5432 -it postgres-hunspell

 $HOME/.cargo/bin/diesel setup